ikeda042/CytoMatic4/README.md

 ### Method:

-<i>E.coli</i> expresses filamentous phenotype when exposured certain chemicals. (e.g. Ciprofloxacin)
+<i>E.coli</i> expresses filamentous phenotype when exposed to certain chemicals. (e.g. Ciprofloxacin)

 Figure 4 shows an example of a filamentous cell with Ciprofloxacin exposure.